 I have a BA(H) in Sociology from Acadia University, a BSW and MSW (specialising in Leadership in International Social Work) from the University of Calgary and completed my PhD from the University of Edinburgh.
 I have practice experience with youth in Canada, Vanuatu, England, St. Lucia and Scotland.
 I have worked with older populations in Florida and have volunteered with HIV organisations in Canada, Vanuatu, St. Lucia, England and Scotland.

-I currently volunteer my time with the Centre for Social Work Practice, the Stirling Rowing Club and EndometriosisUK.
+I currently volunteer my time with the Stirling Rowing Club and Riverside Community Council.

 When I'm not working you can find me out in the hills, on a river, or in a yoga studio.